Oru Kalluriyin Kathai: Plot

 Even Jothi realises that Satya had loved her in the past, and the entire plan is to make Satya propose to her on the farewell day.
-So, she angrily quits the plan and leaves for her home.
-On the night before the farewell day, he realises that the current situation he is facing is in the year 2005, not 2000, as he was thinking.
+She angrily quits the plan and goes home.
+On the night before the farewell day, Satya realises that he is in 2005, not 2000 as he had thought.
 Slowly, he begins to remember what exactly happened five years ago on the farewell day.
 Satya is seen waiting for Jothi outside a temple to confess his love when a corrupt police officer, with whom he had a previous altercation, attacks him.
-He suddenly wakes up and comes back to the present day, realising that his friends have recreated their entire college days after 5 years.
+He suddenly wakes up and returns to the present day, realising his friends have recreated their entire college days after five years.

-On the farewell day, Jothi returns to college, and his friends force him to propose to Jothi.
-Satya goes to Jothi and asks her to stop acting which his friends had asked for and not to cheat herself.
+On the farewell day, Jothi returns to college, and Satya's friends force him to propose to Jothi.
+Satya goes to Jothi and asks her to stop acting, as his friends had asked, and not to cheat herself.
 He thanks her for saving him for the second time and walks away without expressing his love.
-Jothi comes running towards Satya and tells him that she needs him and regrets wasting the five years not knowing his love for her.
-The couple then hugs each other, followed by cheers from all the college students.
+Jothi runs to Satya and says she needs him, regretting wasting the five years not knowing his love for her.
+The couple then hugs, and the college students cheer.